zsoftly/zsoftly-services/README.md

 1. Create or edit Markdown files in the `docs/` directory
 2. Preview changes locally using `mkdocs serve`
 3. Commit and push changes to the `main` branch
-4. GitHub Actions will automatically build and deploy the updated site
+4. GitHub Actions will automatically build the site and send a notification to Google Chat
+5. Follow the link in the notification to review and approve the deployment

 ## Folder Structure